drahoslavzan/ImageSegmentation/README.md

 Image Segmentation using Histogram Analysis
 ===========================================

-Implementation of various algorithms for image segmantation based on histogram analysis.
+Implementation of various algorithms for image segmentation based on histogram analysis.

 ### External libraries: